 Courts have resumed their usual activities, either in-person or virtually.
 Courts are following strict health and safety protocols to ensure that the courts remain safe for everyone.
 Counsel and self represented parties must also be in a position to confirm that to their knowledge, no one involved on their side traveled outside Canada within 14 days of their anticipated in-person appearance in a courtroom.
-Effective November 24, 2020, all people attending courthouses in BC are required to wear masks while inside a courthouse.
+Effective July 1, 2021, all people attending courthouses in BC are required to wear masks while inside a courtroom.
+Face masks and face coverings are optional in other areas of BC courthouses.
 Please do not visit any courthouse if you exhibit any of the COVID-19 symptoms as described on the BC CDC website.

 Additionally, new filings are being accepted by all levels of court in BC.